iremovalpro/iremovalpro/README.md

 **Q: Will the lock return if I reset the device?**
 A: Yes, if you perform a "Erase All Content and Settings" or restore via iTunes, the lock will return.
 However, re-bypassing the **same device** is free forever (after using your trials or buying a license).

-**Q: Why does my antivirus flag the software?**
-A: We use complex obfuscation and exploit injection methods to bypass Apple's security.
-This behavior is often flagged as a false positive by security software.

 ---

 ## ⚠️ Disclaimer